idrinth-thalui/core/dialogue/places/idrinthFollowerDialogueMine.md

 - You know, I never worked in a mine before.
 I always found something else to do!
 - Looks like hard work.
 I prefer swinging my sword.
 - What kind of ore is found in this mine?
-- You want to dig some ore?
+- You want to dig for some ore?